NFDI4Energy/EFZN_rdm/README.md

     - Fulfill grant requirements and comply with practices conducted in industry and commerce in order to demonstrate a high-quality research output.
     - Ensure transparency since individual contributions are documented on-the-fly throughout the complete research and archiving process.
-    - Increase your chances of funding since many funding organizations require a DMP.
+    - Increase your chances of funding since many funding organizations require a Data Management Plan ([DMP](#data-management-plan)).